Global Convergence of Hessenberg Shifted QR I: Exact Arithmetic: Nonnormal Matrices

 by linearity of expectation and AM/GM.
 The notion of $\cp$-promising Ritz value is a relaxation which can be computed efficiently from the entries of $H$ (in fact, as we will explain in Section \ref{sec:promising}, using a small number of implicit QR steps with Francis-like shifts of degree $k/2$).

 As a warm-up for the analysis of the shifting strategy, we will first show that if $k\gg \log \kappa_V(H)$ and $r$ is a promising Ritz value, the potential is \emph{almost monotone} under the shift $(z - r)^k$.
-This justifies the intuition from Section \ref{sec:techniques} and suggests that promising Ritz values should give rise to good polynomial shifts, but is not actually used in the proof of our main theorem.
-Subsequent proofs will instead use the stronger property (\ref{eq:keyineq}) established below.
+This articulates the phenomenon observed in Example \eqref{eqn:exampleB} and suggests that promising Ritz values should give rise to good polynomial shifts.
+Monotonicity is not actually used in the proof of our main theorem, which instead relies on the closely related property (\ref{eq:keyineq}) established below.